agbrs/agb/README.md

 internal workings of the Game Boy Advance whilst still being high performance and memory efficient.

-AGBRS provides the following features:
+agb provides the following features:

 * Simple build process with minimal dependencies
 * Built in importing of sprites, backgrounds, music and sound effects